CreepNT/VitaLoaderRedux/README.md

 ### New features
 #### NID Analyzer
 Naming of imports and exports using a NID database is no longer performed at import time.
 Use the new `NID Resolution` analyzer instead.
-Analysis can be performed multiple times with different databases.
+Analysis can be performed multiple times with different database files.

-The database used for analysis can be changed in the analyzer's settings in `Analysis > Auto Analyze '<program name>'`.
-The built-in databases are located in `%USERPROFILE%\.ghidra\<Ghidra version>\Extensions\VitaLoaderRedux\data\databases` and can be freely modified.
+The database used for analysis can be changed in the analyzer's settings (`Analysis > Auto Analyze '<program name>'` and select `NID Resolution`).

+The following database sources are available:
+- `Builtin` is a [curated database file](TODO) bundled with the extension
+  - Once the extension is installed, the file can be found at `%USERPROFILE%\.ghidra\<Ghidra version>\Extensions\VitaLoaderRedux\data`
+  - **This file is deleted when the VitaLoader Redux extension is uninstalled!**
+  - *At the moment, the built-in database is mostly empty.*
-- `DefaultNIDDatabase.yaml` is used by default by the analyzer (`BuiltinDatabase`)
+- `External` is a database file chosen by the user via a file picker dialog
-- `SecondaryNIDDatabase.yaml` can be selected by choosing `BuiltinSecondaryDatabase`
-- An arbitrary database file can be used by choosing `ExternalDatabase`
+- `Environment` is a database file chosen by the user via an environment variable
+  - Set the `VLR_DATABASE_PATH` environment variable to the path of the file you wish to use as a NID database to enable this source
+  - **If the environment variable is not set or contains an invalid path, this database source will not be displayed**

+The default database source is `Environment` if available, and `Builtin` otherwise.

-To apply NIDs from multiple databases successively, disable the `Clear old names` setting.
+To apply NIDs from multiple databases successively, untick the `Clear old names` setting.

 #### Variable import relocation
 Variable imports are now supported and handled properly !
 This also applies to function-as-variable imports.
 A special memory block is created to "store" all imported variables.
 The relocations associated to them are applied